drkutuzov/sl2pm/docs/index.rst

 ==================================
 A package for tracking particles, red blood cells (RBCs), and blood vessel walls with super-localization from images recorded with two-photon microscopy (2PM).

+To get started with SL2PM, explore tutorials for (1) tracking a single quantum dot, (2) tracking a single red blood cell, and (3) tracking a single capillary.
+All tracking algorithms require calibrations of the microscope's detectors (PMTs) and, for tracking capillaries, calibration of the microscope's PSF.
+Examples of these calibrations are shown in the separate tutorials: "Calibrating microscope's PSF for tracking vessels" and "Calibrating photomultiplier tubes (PMTs) for super-localization".

 The data analysis in SL2PM is data-driven, i.e., you need to check if underlying assumptions of SL2PM analysis are satisfied in your data before you apply any functions from SL2PM.
 This is why we suggest using SL2PM with Jupyter notebooks, where you can explore your data step-by-step (following our examples) and tailor SL2PM analysis to your data, if needed.

-To get started with SL2PM, explore tutorials for (1) tracking single quantum dots, (2) tracking single red blood cells, and (3) tracking capillary walls.
-All tracking algorithms require calibrations of the microscope's detectors (PMTs) and, for tracking capillaries, calibration of the microscope's PSF.
-Examples of these calibrations are shown in the separate tutorials.

 .. toctree::
    :maxdepth: 2